-The Extended Post (Split Extended Entry) feature allows you to display an intro on your main page, with the remainder of the post on the individual Permalink page for the post.
-The reader would click the Continue reading... link at the end of your intro on the index page to read the full text on the individual post page.
+The Extended Post (Split Extended Entry) feature allows you to display an introduction on the main and archives indexes with the remainder of the post on the individual Permalink page for the post.
+The reader would click the Continue reading... link at the end of the post introduction on the index page to read the entire post.

 Using the Split Extended Entry feature allows you to include more content in a single post without overwhelming the content of the main page of your blog.
 For posts with many images or multimedia, the split extended entry feature is recommended to improve the load time of your blog.